rome/tools/website/src/_includes/docs/formatter.md

 ## Formatter

-You can use our formatter using our VS Code extension.
+You can use the formatter via [our VS Code extension](https://marketplace.visualstudio.com/items?itemName=rome.rome).